CybercentreCanada/assemblyline4_docs/docs/developer_manual/plugins/plugins.md

 ## Architecture

 Plugins are essentially standalone microservices that act as a proxy layer between Assemblyline and the external system.
-They exist to transalte Assmemblyline specific ontology into queries that the external service will understand.
+They exist to translate Assmemblyline specific ontology into queries that the external service will understand.
 For example, the builtin external lookup plugin for VirusTotal will take assembyline tags and translate and search for them in virustotal.
 In this case the Assemblyline tags `network.dynamic.ip` and `network.static.ip` will be mapped to a VirusTotal search for `ip_address`.